cmanzo/woundaries/readme.md

 # woundaries
-A Matlab GUI to fit to calculate area and other geometric estimators of wound from digitized hand-traced planimetries.
+A Matlab GUI to calculate area and other geometric estimators of wound from digitized hand-traced planimetries.
 Two sliders must be iteratively adjusted to match the wound outline.
 Calibration can be obtained from the underlying grid.

 ## Reference